alidcastano/alidcastano.com/content/articles/2019-12-22-LispSimple.md

 I used to see Lisp code and wonder, how could anyone read that?
 But instead, what I should have asked is: why would anyone write that?
 Because, as I've come to learn, developers who read lisp do so for the same reason they write it: it's easy to think in.

 It's ironic that this is the main appeal of Lisp.
-Its syntax is so unlike written English, which is what other programming languages try to model, that when you first read Lisp code, and glance over a file filled with heavily indented, terse statements wrapped in parenthesis, all your mind can think is, "what the hell he this?"
+Its syntax is so unlike written English, which is what other programming languages try to model, that when you first read Lisp code, and glance over a file filled with heavily indented, terse statements wrapped in parenthesis, all your mind can think is, "what the hell is this?"

 But you should cherish this initial reaction to Lisp, because it sits at the core of what makes it enlightening to learn: it doesn't model other languages for the sake of familiarity; instead, Lisp is the result of thinking from first principles.
 And I don't say that in the Elon Musk change-the-world type of way.
 In fact, Lisp wasn't proposed as a programming language at first.
 When John McCarthy invented it in 1958, all he intended to do was define a formal model of computation for AI research.
 It wasn't until later that his student, Steve Russel, extended and implemented it as a programming language.